 MPAVILION 2016 BY BIJOY JAIN OF STUDIO MUMBAI

-Bijoy Jain’s and Studio Mumbai’s MPavilion 2016 was a wonderful point-of-difference to AL_A’s technological triumph of 2015.
-Using traditional materials and methods, Bijoy Jain’s stunning architecture combined the materials of bamboo, rope and karvi panels with the concept of ‘lore’ to create an architectural work of beauty, warmth and cohabitation—a place of meaning.
+Bijoy Jain’s and Studio Mumbai’s MPavilion 2016 was a wonderful point of difference to AL_A’s technological triumph of 2015.
+Using traditional materials and methods, Bijoy’s stunning architecture combined the materials of bamboo, rope and karvi panels with the concept of ‘lore’ to create an architectural work of beauty, warmth and cohabitation—a place of meaning.

 MPavilion 2016 can now be visited at Melbourne Zoo.

 AL_A’s Amanda Levete designed a canopy-inspired MPavilion that was truly a triumph in technology, reimagining what a pavilion can be.
 Wallpaper* featured AL_A’s design in a list of 15 installation that capture the global imagination: “A truly timeless installation, whether temporary or permanent, alters its surroundings by broadening the idea of what could belong there.
 What is done with art cannot be undone—and our world is richer for it.”
 Designboom named it as part of their top 10 temporary structures of 2015 selection.